lexibank/nashcolorterms/README.md

-# CLDF dataset derived from Nash's "Loss of color terms not demonstrated." from 2017.
+# CLDF dataset derived from Nash's "Loss of Color Terms not demonstrated." from 2017

 Cite the source dataset as